-Japanese drivers are overly careful drivers and extremely respectful of the law, in most respects, that is (babies, toddlers, kids in front seats without seat belts appear no problem and we’ve seen more drivers texting or calling on their phone in Japan than in whole of South America).
+Japanese drivers are overly careful drivers and extremely respectful of the law, in most respects, that is, particularly when it comes to drinking and driving.
+(Babies, toddlers, kids in front seats without seat belts appear no problem and we’ve seen more drivers texting or calling on their phone in Japan than in whole of South America).

 Railroad crossings are electronically guarded by lights and almost always with barriers.
 But still you will find every driver stop and glance left and right before crossing it.
 This is a law.

 We are flabbergasted by the inefficient traffic light system.
 Japan being high-tech and all.
 We haven’t come across any electronic sensing system in the asphalt.
 So the traffic lights are looped in a fixed system (which includes the pedestrian crossings!).
 Nor are are any green light waves.
 Bring a lot of patience to this country, which you’ll need when crossing cities (not using the Expressways I mean)!